The most physically demanding position on the field belongs to catchers. They have a tough job, and there is risk in playing the position.

 Brief Video Overview of the Defender Catcher's Helmet

 Want to learn more about Force3?
-Check out our ultimate Force3 catcher's gear guide.
+Then check out our comprehensive Force3 catcher's gear guide.

 Honorable Mention: Mizuno G4 Samurai